Masdar 200 MW Floating Solar Project in Malaysia: Scope and Questions

 Project Overview and Economic Impact

 The floating solar photovoltaic (PV) project will occupy approximately 950 acres (384 hectares) on the Chereh Dam, generating enough electricity to power over 100,000 homes.
-Valued at over $208 million (RM850 million), it was developed in collaboration with Malaysian partners Citaglobal Berhad and Tiza Global.
 The project achieved the lowest tariff under Malaysia's Large Scale Solar (LSS) Cycle 5+, highlighting its cost-effectiveness and potential to drive down energy prices.

 Performance and Efficiency Benefits